fuzziqersoftware/newserv/README.md

 * Tournaments.

 Tournaments work differently than they did on Sega's servers.
 Tournaments can be created with the `create-tournament` shell command, which enables players to register for them.
 (Use `help` to see all the arguments - there are many!)
 The `start-tournament` shell command starts the tournament, but this doesn't schedule any matches.
 Instead, players who are scheduled for a match can all stand at a battle table in a CARD lobby, and the tournament match will start automatically.
 (This also means that, for example, not all matches in round 1 must be complete before round 2 can begin - only the matches preceding each individual match must be complete for that match to be playable.)

+Note that tournament state is not persisted when the server restarts, so all tournaments will be in that case.
+This will be fixed in the future.

 Because newserv gives all players 1000000 meseta, there is no reward for winning a tournament.
 This may change in the future.